 Dr. Tom G. Palmer

-Executive Vice President for International Programs at Atlas Network
+Executive Vice President for International Programs, Atlas Network